I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterpropertybag-setint32.md

 <p>A call to set a property on a queue property bag will fail with ERROR_ACCESS_DENIED, if the user does not have the appropriate permission.
 This behavior was true before PRINTER_ACCESS_MANAGE_LIMITED was introduced, and it's still the current behavior.</p>

-<p>In Windows 8.1 a new flag, PRINTER_ACCESS_MANAGE_LIMITED, has been introduced to grant print queue permissions that are more limited than PRINTER_ACCESS_ADMINISTER, but more powerful than
-PRINTER_ACCESS_USE.</p>

-<p>The permissions are a subset of those associated with PRINTER_ACCESS_ADMINISTER.
-This means that if the currently logged-on user has PRINTER_ACCESS_ADMINISTER permission, the user can gain
-PRINTER_ACCESS_MANAGE_LIMITED access to the queue.</p>

-<p>A call to set a property on a queue property bag will fail with ERROR_ACCESS_DENIED, if the user does not have the appropriate permission.
-This behavior was true before PRINTER_ACCESS_MANAGE_LIMITED was introduced, and it's still the current behavior.</p>

 ## -requirements
 <table>
 <tr>